On the modified $J$-equation

 \end{thm}

-In K\"ahler geometry, a fundamental question is whether the solvability of an equation can be related to the properness or coercivity of a certain energy functional.
-For instance, Tian's properness conjecture \cite{Tia94} predicted that the existence of K\"ahler--Einstein metrics is equivalent to the properness of the Mabuchi K-energy.
-When the manifold has trivial automorphism group, Ding--Tian \cite{DT92} proved one direction (properness $\Rightarrow$ existence), and Tian \cite{Tia97} confirms a converse direction (existence $\Rightarrow$ properness).
-In general case, Darvas--Rubinstein \cite{DR16} proposed a refined version of Tian's properness conjecture and proved it by exploiting a general framework in Finsler geometry.
-For constant scalar curvature K\"ahler metrics, a version of Tian's properness conjecture was proved by Berman--Darvas--Lu \cite{BDL20} and Chen--Cheng \cite{CC17,CC18,CC21}.
-For complex Hessian equations, Collins--Sz\'ekelyhidi \cite{CS17} obtained a similar result for the $J$-equation, and Chu--Lee \cite{CL21} for the hypercritical deformed Hermitian--Yang--Mills equation.

-Motivated by above works, we show the equivalence between the existence and coercivity for the modified $J$-equation:
+Our first main result is an analogue of the existence-coercivity correspondence proved for the usual $J$-equation in \cite{CS17}.

 \begin{thm} Let $X$ be a compact complex manifold, and $T$, $v$, $\omega$, $\hat{\chi}$ as above.
-Then the modified $J$-equation \eqref{modified J-equation} admits a solution $\phi \in \cH^T$ if and only if the modified $J$-functional $J_{T,\omega}$ is coercive. \end{thm}
+Then the modified $J$-equation \eqref{modified J-equation} admits a solution $\phi \in \cH(X,\hat{\chi})^T$ if and only if the modified $J$-functional $J_v^\omega$ is coercive. \end{thm}